Charli3-Official/charli3-partner-chain/README.md

 The `--postgres-password pass` is the password for the Postgres database.
 Could be any password.

 Then, with `docker compose up`, we can start the services.
+For turning them off, use `docker compose down --volumes`.

 ### Setup the Substrate node